Sign in →

 Clinical Information

-Aminoglycosides (tobramycin, streptomycin, and gentamicin, etc) are a group of broad-spectrum antibiotics commonly prescribed for infections caused by Gram-negative bacteria.
-In the United States alone, approximately 4 million courses of aminoglycosides are administered each year with approximately 2% to 5% of patients treated developing clinically significant hearing loss.
+Aminoglycosides (tobramycin, streptomycin, and gentamicin, etc) are a group of broad-spectrum antibiotics commonly prescribed for infections caused by gram-negative bacteria.
+In the United States, approximately 4 million courses of aminoglycosides are administered each year with approximately 2% to 5% of treated patients developing clinically significant hearing loss.
 Mitochondrial gene RNR1 (MT-RNR1) variants m.1555A>G and m.1494C>T are the most common variants associated with aminoglycoside-induced ototoxicity.
 Hearing loss associated with aminoglycoside exposure can occur even after a single dose and may be bilateral, irreversible, and often severe to profound.
 Avoidance of aminoglycoside antibiotics reduces the risk of developing hearing loss for individuals carrying one of these 2 variants.

 Reference Values